Kotlin/dokka/docs/topics/runners/dokka-cli.md

 >
 {type="note"}

-Executing the given example generates documentation in [HTML](html.md) output format.
+Executing the given example generates documentation in [HTML](dokka-html.md) output format.

 See [Command line options](#command-line-options) for more configuration details.

-### Running with JSON configuration
+### Run with JSON configuration

 It's possible to configure the CLI runner with JSON.
 In this case, you need to provide an absolute/relative path to the JSON configuration file as the first and only argument.